santhoshmyadam/koredotai-docs/docs/platform/topic-guide/en/latest/conversationdashboard.md

   </summary>

-   Self-Service Conversations are sessions where a user has completed interaction without dropping off or transferring to agent.
+   Self-Service Conversations are sessions where a user has completed interaction without dropping off or transferring to an agent.

   </details>